facebook/react/docs/docs/jsx-in-depth.md

 This usage is not common, but it works if you want to stretch what JSX is capable of.

-`false` or `null` are valid children.
+`false`, `null`, 'undefined', and 'true' are valid children.
 They simply don't render.
 These JSX expressions will all render to the same thing:

 ```js
 <div />